 Buying a car with VIN 001 means something to many collectors.
 As the saying goes, there is only one number one and everybody else comes in second.
-Car collectors have the chance to be number one with Ford, when they auction off two highly anticipated vehicles during the spring Barrett-Jackson auction in Scottsdale, AZ.
-Selling at the auction will be the first 2021 Ford Bronco and the first 2021 Ford Mustang Mach 1.
-Both vehicles will bear the serial number 1 in their VIN (Vehicle Identification Number).
+Car collectors spent some BIG coin at the Barrett-Jackson auction in Scottsdale, AZ for the first 2021 Ford Bronco and the first 2021 Ford Mustang Mach 1.
+Both vehicles bear serial number 001 in their VIN (Vehicle Identification Number).

 Over the years the Barrett-Jackson auction has cultivated the opportunity to buy serial number one of several makes.
 Barrett-Jackson does not charge a commission on these sales, so 100% of the selling price goes straight to the charities.
 Frequently these “charity cars” will be some of the highest-priced cars sold at the auction.
 Barrett-Jackson has raised over $120 million for charities with these cars over the years.